 I was looking for scenic views, but came up with "how to photograph fences" as a theme for a post on this website.
+In photography, it usually comes out to composition, perspective, and lighting.
 Have you ever set out to photograph a certain subject and come away with something completely different?
 That's what happened to me on one particular trip.

 A funny thing happened during a recent photo shoot at Gettysburg battlefield in Pennsylvania.
 My original intent was to photograph the interesting scenes at this historical landmark, capture a slice of our country's history, and come away with a few interesting images to share with my readers.

 I purposely go on photo excursions several times each year, just to get away from business, take photographs just for fun, and share my thoughts and some of the images on this digital photography blog.

 During this particular trip I had other obligations so my opportunities for photography were a bit limited.
 This first photograph of this battlefield fence, taken on my first day visiting the Gettysburg National Military Park, wasn't one of my favorites, but I included it in this blog to make a point about composition.

 Fences are great subjects to use to play around with the compositional elements with your frame.

 In this first example liked the diagonals contrasting with the parallel lines and tried to capture the fence in an interesting way.
 Looking back I wish stood on top of my van so that the top of the fence would not be at the same level as the horizon.

 The clouds were nice, the fence had some interesting textures, and I liked the angles.
 I used the rule of thirds to place the horizon and I used a diagonal line at the bottom right corner to lead the viewer into the photograph.